brianzhou13/g/README.md

 ### Random Data Generator Criteria:
 * `timestamp` that had a unique `day`/`month` as well as a random `hour`/`minute`
+	* ex: `timestamp: "2015­04­16T11:15:34"},`
 	* (0 <= `hour` <= 24)
 	* (0 <= `minute` <= 60)
 	* The `seconds` property was simply copied over from Minute.
 * a `bg_value`
+	* ex: `bg_value: 150`
 	* (60 <= `bg_value` <= 210)
 * a `meal` property that was randomly applied
+	* ex: `meal: "after_meal"`

-I then had this worker generate 35 at a time, and each round publishing the tasks into a messaging queue (rabbitMQ).
-This worker is separate from my web server, so was started independently (see startup section below for separation).
+I had this worker generate multiple datapoints at a time, and each round publishing the tasks into a messaging queue (rabbitMQ) after an assigned amount of seconds.
+This worker was separate from my web server, so it was started independently (see startup section below for separation).

-My webserver was the consumer, and it would be connected to this queue (`data2`) and it'd take in these messages and parse them.
-The webserver, upon receiving them, would then clean it up into a format that'd be useable in the front-end (parsing the timestamp) and store it into our Mongo database.
+My web server was the consumer, and is connected to this queue (`data2`), and took in the received messages (from worker) and parse its buffer.
+Afterwards, the web server would then clean it up into a format that'd be useable in the front-end (parsing the timestamp) and store the parse-able version it into the Mongo database.

-Having this backend setup simulated a 'real' scenario where data about a user could be continuously tracked and sent to be displayed.
+Having this backend setup simulated a 'real' scenario where data about a user could be continuously tracked, then sent to the front-end to be displayed.

 As for the front-end, I had a setInterval setup to consistently ping the backend every hour for new data.
-This time interval can be adjusted, but now that I'm writing this...
-I think the application of Socket.io probably would have been more appropriate.
+This time interval can be adjusted... but now that I'm writing this...
+I think the application of Socket.io probably would have been much more appropriate.
 Nonetheless, the front-end consistently pings the backend for updates and sets it into the App state.

 The App component has two major components -- the Graph and the Long Scroll View.

 The graph was built using Victory Components.
 This library is built on-top of D3, but abstracts a lot of its details.
-This was a new library that I wanted to try out, so there was some time spent digging through documentation; however, towards the end, it didn't offer the customization and flexibility I needed when fulfilling some of the project requirements (scrolling for data).
+This was a new library (still in Alpha), and I kinda wanted to try out, so there was some time spent digging through documentation; however, towards the end, it didn't offer the customization and flexibility I needed when fulfilling some of the project requirements (scrolling for data).
+There also wasn't a whole lot of support around the web behind how to utilize this library, so it was an interesting experience digging through the project's 'issues' section to find examples of other people's code.

 The Long Scroll View was built with multiple React components.